Super Mario Odyssey

 is a 2017 platform game developed and published by Nintendo for the Nintendo Switch.
 An installment in the Super Mario series, it follows Mario and his new ally Cappy—a sentient hat—as they journey across various kingdoms to save Princess Peach from Mario's nemesis Bowser's plans of forced marriage.
 In contrast to the linear gameplay of prior entries, the game returns to the primarily open-ended, 3D platform gameplay featured in Super Mario 64 and Super Mario Sunshine.

 In the game, Mario explores various kingdoms and collects Power Moons hidden inside them, used as a fuel source to power an airship known as the Odyssey to travel to new locations.
 Cappy's main function is his capture ability, letting Mario possess enemies and other objects, helping him solve puzzles and progress in the game.
 The game includes a multiplayer mode and also supports virtual reality with a Nintendo Labo virtual reality kit, added in an update.

 Developed by Nintendo's Entertainment Planning & Development division, the game entered development in 2013 soon after the release of Super Mario 3D World.
 Various ideas were suggested during development, and to incorporate them all the team decided to employ a sandbox-style of gameplay.
 Unlike previous installments such as Super Mario 3D Land and Super Mario Run, which were aimed at a more casual audience, the team designed Super Mario Odyssey to appeal somewhat more to the series' core fans.

 Super Mario Odyssey was released on October 27, 2017, to acclaim, with praise for its inventiveness, originality, and for improving on concepts introduced in prior Mario games.
-It has been ranked as one of the highest-rated video games ever made.
-The game won several awards and has sold over 29 million copies by March 31, 2025, making it one of the best-selling Switch games.
+It has since been ranked as one of the greatest video games ever made.
+The game won several awards and has sold over 30.8 million copies as of June 30, 2026, making it one of the best-selling Switch games.